Chevrolet SSR: Sales

 The SSR was introduced as a 2003 model on New Year's Eve 2002 (December 31).
-In spite of marketing efforts which included the SSR being used as the pace car for the 2003 Indianapolis 500, it sold below expectations with under 9,000 sales at US$42,000 each.
+In spite of marketing efforts which included the SSR being used as the pace car for the 2003 Indianapolis 500, the model year 2003 SSR sold below expectations with under 9,000 sales at a base MSRP of $41,370USD.
 Citing a 301-day supply of SSRs, General Motors in December of that year announced five weeks of layoffs at Lansing Craft Center, the factory that made the SSR.
 On November 21, 2005, GM announced that it would close the Craft Center in mid-2006, implying the production ending for the SSR.
-The final SSR, a unique black-on-silver model (Highest VIN 1GCES14H06B126138), was built on March 17, 2006.
-Analysts estimate that 24,150 SSRs were produced in total.
-Of the total production, 24,112 were available for sale to the public.
+The final SSR, a unique black-on-silver model, was built on March 17, 2006.
+Analysts estimate that 24,180 SSRs were produced in total.
+Inherent to this total production, not all SSRs would receive saleable VINs, and of the SSRs that did receive saleable VINs, not all were released as available for public sale.
+Of the total production, 24,118 SSRs were endowed with VINs designated as saleable.